adudenamedruby/mithrandir.nvim/README.md

 A clean, dark Neovim theme written in Lua, with support for some plugins.

 Inspired by my custom Xcode theme.
+Fun!

 ## Install (lazy.nvim)